jxcore/jxcore/docs/plain/jxcore-messaging.markdown

 * `secure` {boolean}
 * `resetUID` {boolean}

-Creates an instance of JXcore Java Client with specified application name `appName` and application key `appKey` (which is obtainable from web control panel).
+Creates an instance of JXcore Java Client with specified application name `appName` and application key `appKey`.
 The `url` parameter specifies JXcore server URL, e.g. *sampledomain.com* or *120.1.2.3*.
 You can also enable SSL support with `secure` parameter.

 Setting `resetUID` as `true` will reset the unique instance id (session id).